William H. Zimmer Power Station: Conversion to Coal

-Converting Zimmer into a coal power plant began in March 1987.
+The conversion process of Zimmer into a coal power plant began in March 1987.
 During the conversion of the plant from nuclear to coal, the Little Indian Creek was routed through the plant to protect fish populations.
 The plant now has several unique environmental protection features to keep the creek at its natural state.
 In addition, mussels along the riverbed at Zimmer were relocated upstream.
 After $3.3 billion in expenditures, the world's first nuclear-to-coal power plant was completed in 1991.

-A tornado struck Zimmer on March 2, 2012 causing damages to surrounding buildings at the plant and electrical towers, fortunately no one at the plant was injured.
+A tornado struck Zimmer on March 2, 2012 causing damages to surrounding buildings at the plant and electrical towers; fortunately no one at the plant was injured.
 The power plant continued generating electricity as repairs were made.

 Duke Energy sold its stake in Zimmer to Dynegy in 2014.
 AEP sold its 25% stake in Zimmer to Dynegy for a swap of Dynegy's stake in Conesville Power Plant in February 2017.
 In April 2017, Dynegy was given sole ownership of Zimmer when DP&L announced it would sell its 28% stake to Dynegy.
 Zimmer would become owned by Vistra Energy after Vistra's merger with Dynegy in 2018.

 In March 2020, Vistra Energy would settle with the Environmental Protection Agency (EPA) over a period of two decades of exceeding its emission operating limits.
 Vistra would pay a $600,000 fine to the Department of Justice (DOJ), retrofit $45,000 in energy efficient lighting at a nearby school, and replace three school buses that are cleaner-burning.

 Retirement

 In September 2020, Vistra announced it would be retiring the Zimmer plant by year-end 2027.

 On July 19, 2021, Vistra announced the plant will shut down five years earlier, on May 31, 2022, because they failed to secure any capacity revenues in the May 2021 wholesale electricity market auction held by the grid operator, PJM Interconnection.

+The Zimmer coal-fired power plant closed on May 31, 2022.